gmmorris/jg/README.md

-**jgrep** — jgrep searches for _selector patterns_ in JSON input and prints each JSON object that matches the pattern.
+**jgrep** searches for _selector patterns_ in JSON input and prints each JSON object that matches the pattern.

 * * *